gubbin/bucky/README.rst

    :target: https://coveralls.io/r/trbs/bucky?branch=master

-Bucky is a small server for collecting and translating metrics for Graphite.
-It can current collect metric data from CollectD daemons and from StatsD clients.
+Bucky is a small server for collecting and translating metrics for Graphite and other time-series databases.
+It can currently collect metric data from CollectD daemons and from StatsD clients.

 Installation
 ------------